dustinpfister/blog_posts/_posts/js-onchange.md

 layout: post
 categories: js
 id: 355
-updated: 2019-08-21 20:55:36
+updated: 2020-06-23 10:09:53
-version: 1.21
+version: 1.22
 ---

-The [onchange](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange) event handler is for attaching call backs that will fire when the content of an input element changes.
-This is one of many events that a client side javaScript developer should be aware of when making any kind of client system that involves the use of html input tags.
-There are many other events that come to mind also that are important to the process of User Interface design such as onblur and onfocus.
-In addition events like onkeyup can be used to track changes to the value of an input tag as they happen on a per key basis.
-Still the onchange event might be the most important as it is the event that will fire when a value actually changes in the input tag.
-In this post I will be going over some quick examples of the onchange event in client side javaScript.
+The [onchange](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onchange) event handler is for attaching events to an input element that will fire when the value of an input element changes.
+This is one of many events that a client side javaScript developer should be aware of when making any kind of user interface that involves the use of html input tags to gather information or change settings for a client system.

+So then there are many other events that come to mind also that are important to the process of user Interface design such as [onblur](/2019/01/08/js-onblur/) and [onfocus](/2019/01/05/js-onfocus/).
+In addition events like onkeyup can be used to track changes to the value of an input tag as they happen on a per key stroke basis.
+Still the onchange event might be the most important as it is the event that will fire when a value actually changes in the input tag rather then it being in the process of changing.
+In this post I will be going over some quick examples of the onchange event in client side javaScript, and I will also be touching base on a whole bunch of related topics.

 <!-- more -->